This post was sponsored by the California Dried Plum Board. Although I was compensated to write this post, all opinions are my own.

 To pick the plums off the tree, one person operates the tree shaker, which grabs trees by the trunk and shakes it so that the fruits fall from the tree.
 On the other side of a tree is another tractor with a large catcher to collect the fallen fruits and sort out loose twigs and leaves.
 It’s a noisy process, but fun for me to watch, as I don’t get to see it often living in a city.

 The whole trip inspired me to cook with prunes at home!
 I wanted to mimic the tasty prune and miso sauce that Chef Barbara Alexander prepared for the panel, so I made a stir fry sauce that is made of prune puree, miso, water, soy sauce, garlic powder, and sesame oil.
-It is a great sauce for stir fry noodles.
+It is a great sauce for these tofu stir fry noodles.

 Prune puree is just prunes and hot water that has been blended into a thick paste.
 The puree is a good natural sweetener for sauces and even baked goods!
 In this prune and miso stir fry sauce, you’ll get sweetness from the prunes and rich savory umami flavors from the miso.
 It is a very versatile stir fry sauce, and I highly recommend pairing it with soy sauce in your cooking.